 Conceal.
 When attempting to hide, make an agility (stealth) check.
 Your dice score is contested by an insight (perception) check from any combatant that is actively searching for signs of your character.
 You can’t hide from a combatant that can already see you, and if you make noise while hiding, you are exposed.
 During combat, combatants are alert and have a readied defense, so if you come out of hiding or approach a combatant, they will normally spot you.
 However, there are some circumstances where the ARC might allow you to stay hidden as you approach a distracted combatant.
 This allows you to gain a combat modifier, giving you bonuses to your rolls.

 Survival.
 Survival represents your character’s experience or training in “living off the land.”
 You know where to find food and shelter, and how to endure harsh environmental conditions.
 The more capable your character is, the fewer resources you need to prevail.
 Master survivalists can walk into a forest, desert, or mountainous region with little more than a knife and the clothes on their back and survive for weeks if necessary.
+If you have skill proficiency in Survival, increase your Cognitive saving throws by one (+1) for each rank achieved.

 Other Insight Checks.
 The following is a small list of other tasks that an ARC might require an Insight check for: